DNXBAN001/Lumko-HS/README.md

     - Update the Values content and remove the lorem ipsum

 ## 4. Admissions Page - 08 Aug 2024 (03h58)
-    - Fix the layout of the steps and also make sure that the page is fully responsive 08 Aug 2024 (16h48)
+    08 Aug 2024 (16h48)
     - Add the information about not accepting grade 9 to 11 applications (specifically for Lumko HS)